 Transcript of remarks by SDEV at media session

-Following is the transcript of remarks by the Secretary for Development, Ms Bernadette Linn, at a media session after officiating at the kick-off ceremony of Construction Safety Week 2022 today (August 29):
+Following is the transcript of remarks by the Secretary for Development, Ms Bernadette Linn, at a media session after attending the Legislative Council meeting today (June 7):